Q) Where do the performers come from? Are they all from a high school?

 A: Tour Season: We operate all year long; Tour Season refers to June/July/August.
 Learning tracks with some ‘homework’ will be sent to tour cast members beginning in January.
 Some weekend rehearsals start in April (after the high school musical season).
 Vocal Boot Camp/Tour at the Shore will be the last week in June and the first week in July.
 Touring and local Tour Season shows take place in July, August and September (without interfering with school days).
 Graduated seniors who will be leaving for college must leave the cast when they leave for college, not before.
 Cast members still in high school conclude the Tour Season on or about the first weekend in October.

 Off Road Season: We operate all year long; Tour Season refers to September through June.
 Learning tracks with some ‘homework’ will be sent to cast members beginning in July.
-Off-Road Vocal Boot Camp will take place at the end of August in preparation for the transition from the tour cast into the Off Road casts.
+Off-Road Vocal Boot Camp will take place at the end of August in preparation for the transition from the tour cast into the Off Road cast.
 Then, rehearsals, events performances and recording sessions will take place from September through May.

 Q) What is the general philosophy and outlook of The RockNRoll Chorus?